Prototype-Club/.github/profile/README.md

     - Club git activity will automatically show up on the github channel on discord. <br>

 1. **Turn something into a full game.** <br>
   If you find a prototype you like, you can fork it and turn it into a full game.
 You can also ask the original creator if they would like to collaborate on a full game.
-Don't be afarid to allow others to use your prototype as a base for their own game, that is the point of Prototype Club, to inspire eachother.
+Don't be afraid to allow others to use your prototype as a base for their own game, that is the point of Prototype Club, to inspire eachother.

 1. **Respect and Support**<br>
 Be respectful and supportive of all members.
 Constructive criticism is welcome, but always be kind and considerate.
 Remember, we’re all here to learn and have fun. <br>